 The Nottingham General Hospital as it appeared in 1913.
 The Jubilee Wing is the round wards on the right of the picture.
-Since the hospital’s closure in 1993 the wards have been converted into offices and a Pub and Restaurant.
+Since the hospital’s closure in 1993 the wards have been converted into offices and a Pub/Restaurant.

-Wounded Soldiers recovering from their wounds on the Jubilee Wing of the Nottingham General Hospital.
-The soldier laying in the bed on right, note that the bed is shorter.
-It is probability because he has had his legs amputated or they were blown off from explosion on the Western Front.
+Wounded Soldiers recovering from their injuries on the Jubilee Wing of the Nottingham General Hospital.
+The soldier laying in the bed on right, note that the bed is shorter, it is probability because he has had his legs amputated or they were blown off as a result of enemy action on the Western Front.

 A far cry from the images of World War One soldiers recovering from their wounds, the same ward as it appears today, an open plan office!

-Circa 1980’s: Thorton House: The Thornton family house on the Ropewalk was given to the Nottingham General Hospital and the Red Cross provided additional equipment and nurses.
+Circa 1980’s: Thornton House: The Thornton family house on the Ropewalk was given to the Nottingham General Hospital and the Red Cross provided additional equipment and nurses.